 © Copyright 2003-2019 Heliflight UK Ltd

-Converting a foreign licence is a fairly simple process provided that licence is issued in accordance with ICAO guidelines at the PPL(H) level and slightly more onerous but by no means impossible at CPL(H) level.
+Converting a foreign licence is a fairly simple process provided that licence is issued in accordance with ICAO guidelines at the PPL(H) level.
+It is slightly more onerous but by no means impossible at CPL(H) level.

 ICAO Licences include those issued by the Federal Aviation Administration [FAA], Civil Aviation Safety Authority [CASA], Civil Aviation Authority New Zealand [CAANZ] and Transport Canada [TC].